module [switches] [sub-command [sub-command-args]]

 Display avail, list and savelist output in long format.

 On avail sub-command, display only the default version of each module name.
-Default version is either the explicitely set default version or the highest numerically sorted modulefile if no default version set (see Locating Modulefiles section in the modulefile man page).
+Default version is either the explicitly set default version or the highest numerically sorted modulefile if no default version set (see Locating Modulefiles section in the modulefile man page).

 On avail sub-command, display only the highest numerically sorted version of each module name (see Locating Modulefiles section in the modulefile man page).